One Sister Is Enough For Me

 You can skip the castle for a day out in the park, but after visiting the little center next to the castle, at least walk around the grounds outside the crazy stone manse as I did with my boys.
 You can’t help but notice a “train station.”
 This is what Gillette deemed “Grand Central Station” and its stonework and log beam construction is rather impressive.

 A section of the original track is kept here as well which is probably boring to most visitors, but having walked the entire route of the old tracks, I found it pretty cool.

 From there, the trail spreads out in all directions.
 There are several little bridges and a couple long tressles that were built for his little train.

 On the park’s west side, there is a smaller train station – 125th Street Station to be exact.
 Having been to the real 125th Street Station in Harlem, I can’t imagine a more disparate setting to put a mock-up version of it.
-(Yes, the lower blocks of Harlem are perfectly “fine” now and even Bill Clinton lives there.
-What I mean is that this 125th Street Station is in the middle of the woods.)

 The trails of the park are fairly well-maintained and a good bit of the original masonry can be found throughout your hike if you are paying attention.
 The only regret I felt trudging around this whole place while my family did family things was that I never got to ride the little train with William Gillette.

 At least there’s this old-timey video of it in action!